Jack Vale (footballer, born 2001): Blackburn Rovers

+On 19 May 2025, it was announced he will be leaving the club upon the expiration of his current contract.

+Loan to Barrow

 On 5 March 2020, National League outfit Barrow announced that they had agreed a deal to take Vale on loan until the end of the season.
 However, as a result of the ongoing COVID-19 pandemic, the National League announced on 16 March that the season would be suspended until the beginning of April.
 Days before the league was due to resume, it was announced that the season had been suspended indefinitely.
 As a result, Vale was unable to make a single appearance for Barrow.